 Fiduciary Funds-These funds are used to account for assets held by the Village/Town in a trustee capacity or as an agent for individuals, private organizations and/or other governmental units.
-Fiduciary funds include the Pension Trust Fund and the Agency Fund.
+Trust funds account for resources received and disbursements made in accordance with trust agreements or applicable legislative enactments for each particular fund.
+Fiduciary funds include the Custodial Fund.
+Activities reported in the fiduciary funds include money from outside entities, held by the Village/Town for benefit of others.